46cl/cordova-android-focus-plugin/README.md

 What does it do ?
 =================

-The plugin offer the possibility to focus elements in the web view by emulating native clicks using Android [ViewGroup#dispatchTouchEvent](http://developer.android.com/reference/android/view/ViewGroup.html#dispatchTouchEvent(android.view.MotionEvent))
+The plugin offer the possibility to focus elements in the web view by emulating native touches using Android [ViewGroup#dispatchTouchEvent](http://developer.android.com/reference/android/view/ViewGroup.html#dispatchTouchEvent(android.view.MotionEvent))

 Why would you need this ?
 =========================